-Members shall at all times avoid engaging in personal attacks, be polite to speakers regardless of any adverse positions, treat the public and staff with respect, dress professionally, actively listen without diversions (i.e. no sidebar communications of any sort, no disrespectful or rude use of electronic devices, and no eating at the dais unless there is a medical need for immediate nutrition).
+Members shall at all times avoid engaging in personal attacks, be polite to speakers regardless of any adverse positions, treat the public and staff with respect, dress professionally, actively listen without diversions (i.e. no sidebar communications of any sort, no disrespectful or rude use of electronic devices use or surfing, and no eating at the dais unless there is a medical need for immediate nutrition).
+Mingling with friends, acquaintances, applicants or objectors in the audience before or after the meeting or during a recess is not recommended so the impression of favoritism and bias are avoided.